brianloveswords/iterator-stream/README.md

 ### Options
 - `separator`: A string added to the end of each computation before emitting.

 - `format`: Can be a method or a format string that will be passed to `util.format`.
 Defaults to `'%s'`.
 If given a function, it will be called like `formatFn(value)` where value is the raw output of the calculation.

 - `bufferSize`: By default each result will be emitted as it is computed.
 If the resulting computations are small, this could be inefficient.
 If you pass a `bufferSize`, it will buffer **at least** that many bytes before emitting a data event.

 - `takeWhile`: An optional condition function to run against the output of every computation.
 If this check fails, no more data will be send and an `end` event will be emitted.
 Useful for infinite iterators.

 - `iterations`: Maximum number of iterations to go through before `end`ing.

 - `take`: How many items to take before calling it quits.
-This is different from `iterations` only when a `filter` is passed – `take` is counted post-filter, iterations is pre-filter.
+This is different from iterations when a filter is passed – `take` is counted post-filter, `iterations` is pre-filter.

 - `method`: Name of the method to call over and over again.
 Defaults to `"next"`

 - `transform`: A method to run on every (non-null) value coming from the iterator.
 Defaults to `function (x) { return x }`